 - Garden refuse

-Other illegal waste activity includes the deliberate mis-description of waste and the abuse of the exemptions regime available to people or companies in the waste disposal business.
+The deliberate mis-description of waste and the abuse of the exemptions regime available to people or companies in the waste disposal business are also offences.

 In addition, there is an obligation on any producer of waste to make sure that waste is disposed of properly.
 This extends to an obligation on householders to take reasonable measures to ensure that their waste is disposed of lawfully, by providing it to a local authority or business that has registered itself with the Environmental Agency.
 When disposing of waste to anyone other than your local authority, you should ask for the waste disposer's 'waste carrier number' which can be checked on the.
-Anyone breaching this obligation could face prosecution and a fine of up to £5,000.
+Anyone breaching this obligation could face prosecution and a fine.

 The harshness of the penalty for fly-tipping depends on the seriousness of the offence, its impact on the environment and the cost of cleaning and dealing with any resulting pollution.

-Householders can be fined up to £5,000 if they do not take reasonable measures to ensure that their waste is lawfully disposed of.
+Householders can face a fine if they do not take reasonable measures to ensure that their waste is lawfully disposed of.
 Repeated fly-tipping may result in an Anti-Social Behaviour Order (ASBO) being made against an individual in Scotland and Northern Ireland or an injunction.

-Minor offences, such as failing to provide required documentation or failure of a small business to register as a waste carrier, may result in a fixed penalty of £300.
+Minor offences, such as failing to provide required documentation or failure of a small business to register as a waste carrier, may result in a fixed penalty of between £150 and £400.

-A breach of a business's duty of care to ensure that its waste is disposed of properly may result in a fine of up to £5,000.
-Repeated offending may result in an ASBO (Scotland or Northern Ireland), an injunction and/or forfeiture of a vehicle in order to interrupt or prevent the illegal activities of the business (usually done if the driver of the vehicle could not be identified) and/or the removal of a driving licence.
+A breach of a business's duty of care to ensure that its waste is disposed of properly may result in a fine.
+Repeated offending may result in an ASBO (Scotland or Northern Ireland), an injunction and/or forfeiture of a vehicle to interrupt or prevent the illegal activities of the business (usually done if the driver of the vehicle could not be identified) and/or the removal of a driving licence.